John W. Foss

-John William Foss (February 13, 1933 – April 25, 2020) was a United States Army general, and commander of the United States Army Training and Doctrine Command.
+John William Foss (13 February 1933 – 25 April 2020) was a United States Army general, and commander of the United States Army Training and Doctrine Command.

 Military career

-Foss was born in Hutchinson, Minnesota on February 13, 1933.
+Foss was born in Hutchinson, Minnesota, on 13 February 1933.
 He began his military career when he enlisted in the Minnesota National Guard's 136th Infantry Regiment in April 1950.
 He transferred to active duty as an infantryman in 1951, received an appointment to the United States Military Academy, and was commissioned in the infantry in 1956.

 Foss held a variety of command and staff positions.
 His overseas tours include four in Europe and four in Asia.
 Foss served as a platoon leader in the 504th and 187th Infantry Regiments in both Germany and Lebanon and commanded a rifle company in the 3rd Battalion, 32nd Infantry in Korea.
 He served two combat tours in Vietnam with the 4th Infantry Division as the Operations Officer, 2nd Brigade and as the commander of the 3rd Battalion, 12th Infantry.

 Foss' commands include the 3d Brigade, 1st Cavalry Division; the United States Army Infantry School and Fort Benning; the 82nd Airborne Division; the XVIII Airborne Corps and Fort Bragg; and Commanding General, United States Army Training and Doctrine Command (TRADOC).

 Foss also served as an instructor at the United States Military Academy; the first exchange instructor at the Royal Military Academy Sandhurst; the G-3 of III Corps; Chief of the Joint Military Advisory Group, Manila, Philippines; Commanding General, Seventh Army Training Command in Germany; the United States Army Chief of Infantry; and the Deputy Chief of Staff for Operations and Plans, Department of the Army.

-In addition to a Bachelor of Science degree in Engineering, Foss received a Master of Science degree in Public Administration from Shippensburg State College.
+In addition to a Bachelor of Science degree in engineering, Foss received a Master of Science degree in Public Administration from Shippensburg State College.
 His awards include the Army Distinguished Service Medal with two Oak Leaf Clusters, the Air Force Distinguished Service Medal, Silver Star with Oak Leaf Cluster, Defense Superior Service Medal, Legion of Merit with Oak Leaf Cluster, and the Distinguished Flying Cross.
 He also earned the Ranger Tab, Expert Infantryman Badge, Combat Infantryman Badge, the Master Parachutist Badge with over 300 jumps, and the Army Staff Identification and Joint Chiefs of Staff Identification Badges.
 He was awarded parachute badges from the United Kingdom, Philippines, Honduras, and Egypt.
 Foss was inducted into the Ranger Hall of Fame in 1995.